Renormalization group analysis of stability of band crossing in spin-1 spin-orbit coupled degenerate Fermi gas

 Mean-field theory

-The result are plotted in the above figure and one can clearly observe that the Dirac point would achieve a finite mass term $-2\delta$ for arbitrarily weak interaction, thus it is instable when $V>0$.
-On the other hand, $\delta$ exponentially approaches $0$ when $V<\sqrt{2\pi}$ and is proportional to $V$ when $V\gg\sqrt{2\pi}$.
+The result are plotted in the above figure and one can clearly observe that the Dirac point would achieve a finite mass term 2δ for arbitrarily weak interaction, thus it is instable when V>0.
+On the other hand, δ exponentially approaches 0 when V<2π and is proportional to V when V2π.
 This indicates that the QBT is stable against a finite interaction strength and can only be broken with sufficiently large interaction.
 We also remark that the instability (stability) of Dirac point (QBT) is independent of energy cutoff.

 Self-energy correction